dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 | **Temporal Gap**            | Lack of time-based follow-up research         | Initial telehealth studies during COVID-19 need longitudinal follow-up. |

 # How to Identigy Research Gap
+## Review Existing Literature
+- Use reliable databases like PubMed, Scopus, or Google Scholar to find peer- reviewed articles.
+- Focus on recent studies to ensure you understand the latest developments in your field.
+- Look for patterns, trends, and limitations in the studies you read.

 ### References